 We focus on creating a comprehensive child protection system that prevents violence against children and women and responds to victims and survivors of violence with quality services.

 In partnership with the Government of Uganda we are mainly focusing on three strategic areas:

-- Child protection system (link to sub-programme page): Building an integrated national child protection system that prevents and responds to violence, abuse, neglect and discrimination, and ensures the care of vulnerable children.
+- Child protection system: Building an integrated national child protection system that prevents and responds to violence, abuse, neglect and discrimination, and ensures the care of vulnerable children.

-- Justice for children (link to sub-programme page): Developing a child friendly and responsive justice system (as part of the national child protection system) that operates in the best interests of children.
+- Justice for children: Developing a child friendly and responsive justice system (as part of the national child protection system) that operates in the best interests of children.

-- Birth registration (link to sub-programme page): Scaling up a comprehensive birth and death registration system that will provide universal, continuous and free birth registration to all children in Uganda.
+- Birth registration: Scaling up a comprehensive birth and death registration system that will provide universal, continuous and free birth registration to all children in Uganda.